minipai/middleman-guides/source/template-layout.html.markdown

 Regarding file extensions and parsers, layouts have a different function from templates in the building process, so care should be taken in giving them the right extension.
 Unlike templates, layouts should not be rendered to html.
 Giving a layout file the leftmost extension `.html` will cause an error when building.
 Therefore, you should stick to the template language extension only, i.e.: `layout.erb`.

-## Nested Layouts

-Sometimes, one layer of layout is not enough.
-Normally, the contents of the layout will wrap the contents of the template.
-With nested layouts, I can add the following to the layout and wrap the contents yet again:

-    <% wrap_layout :admin do %>
-      I am the Defaul Layout
-      <%= yield %>
-    <% end %>

-Now, the final contents will be the template, wrapped in the default layout, wrapped in the admin layout.
-This can continue indefinitely.

 ## Content Block

-The `content_for` functionality supports capturing content and then rendering this into a different place within a layout.
+The `content_for` functionality supports capturing content and then rendering this into a different block within a layout.
 One such example is including assets onto the layout from a template:

     <% content_for :assets do %>
       <%= stylesheet_link_tag 'index', 'custom' %>